 Here, Springsteen writes most movingly:

 “When my kids first came to our shows, they were small.
 And after some early shock and awe, they usually fell promptly asleep or drifted back to their video games, happy to leave Mom and Pop to do their work and come home.
-At the end of the day, as parents you are their audience.”
+At the end of the day, as parents, you are their audience.”

-Merry Christmas, and have wonderful holiday ahead!
+Merry Christmas, and have a lovely holiday ahead!